-Vegan shrimp is here and it’s breaded, crispy and so delicious!
-This recipe uses king oyster mushrooms to replicate a shrimp-like texture, creating a vegan seafood dish that you can serve with cocktail sauce, vegan tartar sauce or bang bang sauce.
+This vegan shrimp recipe uses king oyster mushrooms to replicate a shrimp-like texture, creating a delicious vegan seafood dish that you can serve with cocktail sauce, vegan tartar sauce or bang bang sauce.

 This recipe uses king oyster mushrooms in place of shrimp.
 To create the shrimp shape, you cut the mushroom stems into 1/2-inch or so slices, then envision a yin yang symbol (☯).
 Cut a squiggly line to make two shrimpy, teardrop pieces of mushrooms.
 Repeat with all of your stems.